Fenny Stratford railway station: History

+View of the platform facing Bedford in early July 2026.

+Watling Street entrance in early July 2026.

 The station was originally built with staggered platforms, a wedge-shaped down platform being near the Simpson Road level crossing to the east.
 The platforms were rebuilt in 1948 so that they faced each other in the conventional side platform arrangement.
 One platform was taken out of service in the 1960s, as were a number of sidings.
 Fenny Stratford was reduced to an unstaffed halt in 1968, freight facilities having been withdrawn the previous year.
 As of March 2018, the station remains unstaffed.
 All that now remains is one platform and an area of wasteland east of the station, before Simpson Road crossing, which was controlled by a now demolished signal box that was taken out of service in 2004.

 Accidents and incidents

-There was an accident here on 7 December 1925 at 8.43 pm when a bus crashed through the closed crossing gates on Simpson Road and collided with the 6.30 pm train from to Bletchley.
+The station was the site of an accident on a7 December 1925 at 8.43 pm when a bus crashed through the closed crossing gates on Simpson Road and collided with the 6.30 pm train from to Bletchley.
 Six people in the bus, including the driver, were killed instantly, and four others were seriously injured.
 The train, however, was undamaged.